proton4444/knosso.ai/README.md

 # AI Services Platform

-A platform for accessing various AI services, including text generation and image generation.
+A platform for accessing AI text generation services using OpenAI's powerful language models.

 ## Features

 * **Text Generation:** Generate human-like text using OpenAI's API.
-* **Image Generation:** Create images using ComfyUI's Stable Diffusion models.
-* **Workflow Management:** Load and manage different ComfyUI workflows.
 * **Easy to use**: Simple web interface
 * **Free**: Use it for free